alessandrocarrese/circadian-hacks/papers/00_SPR_Comprehensive_Analysis.md

 Note: The dimmed incandescent data point was excluded from correlation analysis as it represents a fundamentally different emission mechanism (thermal blackbody vs. LED phosphor conversion).
 However, it confirms the general trend: exceptional R9 (94.6) and CRI (97.4) values correspond to extraordinary SPR (112.74).

 R9 values <50 corresponded to critically low SPR (<1.0), while R9 >80 corresponded to safe SPR (>2.5).
-This reflects the fact that R9 test color requires strong emission in the 620-700 nm range—precisely the protective red band in SPR calculation.
+This reflects the fact that R9 test color requires strong emission in the 620-700 nm range-precisely the protective red band in SPR calculation.

 General CRI (Ra) showed weaker correlation (r = 0.72), as high Ra can be achieved through metameric matching without necessarily providing adequate red content (e.g., extrA: Ra=85, SPR=0.98).